 In the following presentation Ula Furgał (CREATe) focussed on the implementation of Article 15, highlighting a number of relatively small differences in their approaches.
 She also highlighted the fact that the French implementation has so far failed to produce the desired results, which has led to the intervention of the French competition authority requiring Google to engage in good faith negotiations with press publishers.

 Paul Keller presented an overview of the Article 17 implementation status and the discussions in the Commission’s stakeholder dialogue.
 All implementations that have been proposed so far stick relatively close to the language of the Directive.
 The implementation proposals in the Netherlands & France are lacking key user rights safeguards.
 With the stakeholder dialogue currently stalled (the Commission’ guidelines are not expected to become available before the end of the year), key questions surrounding the implementation of the article remain unanswered at this point.

-In the final presentation, former MEP Julia Reda presented Control ©, her new strategic litigation project focussing on free communication in the field of copyright.
-She situated the provisions of the Directive in the contentious field between copyright and fundamental rights, pointing out that key aspects of the new EU copyright regime will be shaped by litigation in the courts.
+In the final presentation, former MEP Felix Reda presented Control ©, his new strategic litigation project focussing on free communication in the field of copyright.
+HE situated the provisions of the Directive in the contentious field between copyright and fundamental rights, pointing out that key aspects of the new EU copyright regime will be shaped by litigation in the courts.
 Because of this a public interest focussed strategic litigation agenda must go hand in hand with efforts aimed at influencing the national implementation of the Directive.